AudioTX Communicator has been upgraded…

 But if you haven’t got an ISDN codec yet, or you are thinking of expanding your studios connectivity – should you buy AudioTX instead of one of the other options?
 Especially given that some of those options are promising “free for now”, or low prices.
 VHS or Betamax?
 Mac or PC?

 As a busy voiceover studio I have taken the decision to buy pretty much all the shiny toys that are available.
-Happy is the man whose hobby is his business (and whose shiny toys are therefore tax deductible).
+Happy is the man whose hobby is his business for whom we recommend to check this check stub creator review.

 So to sum up this review, if you already have AudioTX then download the update for free.
 If you are starting out then AudioTX has just become an even more valuable potential purchase.
 And if you don’t have AudioTX…well, then there are still loads of other ways you can connect to our studio.